 The programme is designed to ensure that graduates have a stimulating and challenging education, which prepares them well for their professional career, and to produce capable individuals with the potential to progress to professional status in a building control, or related role, and prepare for advancement to postgraduate level of study.
 Students will develop a broad range of skills which are transferable across other industries.

 For apprenticeship students the programme also includes a Case Study Project (20 credits) and an End Point Assessment (20 credits) which is the culmination of the Building Control Surveyor Apprenticeship Programme.
-Non-Apprenticeship students take a Project module instead (40 credits).

 Market and internationalisation